By Ronnie Huss April 2026 12 min read

 GPT-4oOctober 2023May 2024

-If your company launched in mid-2024, you don't exist in most models' parametric knowledge.
+If your company launched in 2025 or later, you may not exist in the parametric knowledge of older models like GPT-4o or GPT-5.
 You're entirely dependent on retrieval systems to get cited.

 Not all content in training data is weighted equally.
 AI companies apply quality filters that favour: